Speakers & Performers 2024

 Michael Banahan

 From an early age Michael, a Roscommon native, has been singing and collecting songs.
 With many years involvement in the music business he has released a number of critically acclaimed albums: three solo; one with Irish folk duo The Baileys; and five with the internationally renowned folk group Rig the Jig of which he was a founding member.
 Michael has a passion for writing story songs.
 He is the founder of GoodWood Music, a record label set up to support original Irish talent from all genres of music.
 The label releases records world wide through partner ships developed in the UK and the USA.
+His solo albums include: Tecumseh Valley (2014) and Liften’ of the Latch (2014).

 Paul Healy